Another Dawn (1937 film)

-Another Dawn (also known as Caesar's Wife) is a 1937 American film melodrama directed by William Dieterle and starring Errol Flynn and Kay Francis.
+Another Dawn (also known as Caesar's Wife) is a 1937 American melodrama film directed by William Dieterle and starring Errol Flynn, Kay Francis and Ian Hunter.
 It is based on Somerset Maugham's 1919 play Caesar's Wife.
+It was produced and distributed by Warner Brothers.
 The film received dismissive reviews.

 Plot

 Colonel John Wister (Ian Hunter) is in charge of a post in the British desert colony of Dickit.
 While on leave in England he meets and falls in love with the beautiful American Julia Ashton (Kay Francis), whose aviator fiancé disappeared in his plane and presumably died.
 Although Julia does not love John, she likes him and agrees to his marriage proposal.

 John takes Julia to Dickit, where she meets John's best friend, Captain Denny Roark (Errol Flynn), and Denny's sister, Grace (Frieda Inescort), who is secretly in love with John.
 Denny reminds Julia of her dead fiancé and the two of them fall in love.
 John discovers this; although he would give her a divorce, he knows that she is too decent to leave him.

 A subplot involves Private Wilkins, guilty of cowardice, given a second chance by the Colonel and abused by the other enlisted men, who present him with a box full of white feathers.
 On an expedition led by Roark, Wilkins “picks up his white feathers” and dies defending his comrades.

 An uprising by local Arabs means that one of the soldiers must fly a suicidal bombing mission.
 Denny volunteers, but as he is saying good bye to Julia, John takes off instead, sacrificing his life so that his best friend and wife can be together.